Off-policy Evaluation in Doubly Inhomogeneous Environments: Theoretical Results

 for some $0\le q<1$.
 Notice that \eqref{eqn:additivekappa} is automatically satisfied for the auto-regressive model $O'=f(O,A)+g(E_0)$ for any $f$ such that $\sup_{a} |f(o,a)-f(o',a)|\le q\|o-o'\|_2$.
 Other examples are provided in \citet{diaconis1999iterated}.
-Notice that Assumption \ref{asmp:smooth} implicitly implies the boundedness of the transition density function $p_0$.
-This together with Assumption \ref{asmp:transition}(iii) yields the uniform boundedness of marginal density functions of $\{O_{i,t}\}_{i,t}$.
+Assumption \ref{asmp:transition}(iii) requires the density of the latent factors and the initial observations to be upper bounded, thus yielding the uniform boundedness of marginal density functions of $\{O_{i,t}\}_{i,t}$.
+Assumption \ref{asmp:transition}(iv) lower bounds the second moment of the temporal difference error to invoke the martingale central limit theorem \citep{mcleish1974dependent} to establish the asymptotic normality of our estimator.

 The first part of Assumption \ref{asmp:matrix} essentially requires $(NT)^{-1}\E(\bPhi_k^\top \bS_k\bPhi_k)$ to be invertible.
-The second part is closely related to the irrepresentable or mutual incoherence condition in the variable selection literature for the selection consistency of the least absolute shrinkage and selection operator \citep{meinshausen2006high,zhao2006model,zou2006adaptive}.
+The second part is closely related to the irrepresentable or mutual incoherence condition in the variable selection literature for the selection consistency of the least absolute shrinkage and selection operator \citep{meinshausen2006high}.
+It imposes a norm constraint on the regression coefficients of the irrelevant predictors $\bm{\Phi}_{k-1}^{new}$ on the relevant predictors $\bm{\Phi}_k$.
 This type of assumption is necessary to ensure the consistency of the subsequent value estimator \citep{perdomo2022sharp}.
-Similar assumptions have been imposed in the statistics literature \citep{ertefaie2018constructing,luckett2020estimating,shi2020statistical}.
+Similar assumptions have been imposed in the statistics literature \citep{luckett2020estimating,shi2020statistical}.